Towards Understanding Link Predictor Generalizability Under Distribution Shifts: Related Work

 {\bf Generalization in Link Prediction}: Generalization methods for LP rely on a mix of link and node features in order to improve LP model performance.
 DropEdge~\cite{rong2020dropedge} randomly removes edges with increasing probability from the training adjacency matrix, allowing for different views of the graph.
 Edge Proposal Sets (EPS)~\cite{singh2021edge} considers two models -- a filter and rank model.
-The filter model is used to augment the graph with new edges that are likely to be true, while the rank method is used to score the final prediction. \cite{wang2023topological} defines Topological Concentration (TC), which considers the overlap in subgraph features of a node with each of it's neighbors.
-It demonstrates that it correlates well with performance of individual links in LP.
-To improve the performance of links with a low TC, it considers a re-weighting strategy that places more emphasis on links with a lower TC.
-Counter-Factual Link Prediction (CFLP)~\cite{zhao2022learning} conditions a pre-trained model with edges that contain information counter to the original adjacency matrix.
-The intent is that the counter-factual links will provide information that is not present in a given dataset.
+The filter model is used to augment the graph with top-k relevant common neighbors, while the rank method scores the final prediction. \cite{wang2023topological} built Topological Concentration (TC), which considers the overlap in subgraph features for a given node with each connected neighbor, correlating well with LP performance for individual links.
+To improve the performance of links with a low TC, a re-weighting strategy applies more emphasis on links with a lower TC.
+Counter-Factual Link Prediction (CFLP)~\cite{zhao2022learning} conditions a pre-trained model with edges that contain information counter to the original adjacency matrix, allowing models to generalize on information not present in a provided dataset.